BehroozMansouri/TangentCFT/README.md

 Here are the steps to do the Tangent-CFT embeddings.
 It is assumed that, tuples for each formula is in a separate file, with each tuple located in a line.

 </bold> Step 1: Generating the encoded values.
-  Using formula or tuple level encoder(located in Embedding Preprocessing directory), specify the directory where the formula tuples are at (-sd parameter)
+  Using formula or tuple level encoder(located in Embedding Preprocessing directory), specify the directory where the formula tuples are at (-sd) and where to save the encoded values (-dd).
+</bold> Step 2: